ecotricity/hiring/API/meters.md

-Create a service to accept Meter Reads
+Create a service to accept meter reads
 ======================================

-Thank you for showing interest in working with us!
+Thank you for showing interest in joining the team!

-The following test is used to gauge your technical ability and is a precursor to an interview here.
+The following test is used to gauge your technical ability and is a precursor to an interview here at Ecotricity.
 You have seven days to complete this task, and you should work with your representative for more information should you need it.

 ## Intro